 - 1. A product that has been approved by the United States Food and Drug Administration for sale as a tobacco cessation product or for other therapeutic purposes where the product is marketed and sold solely for such approved purpose, as long as the product is not inhaled.
 NOTE: This exception shall be governed by Board policy relating to Medications. - 2.
 A device, included under the definition of tobacco product above, if sold by a dispensary licensed in compliance with the Medical Marijuana Act.
 NOTE: Guidance issued by the PA Department of Health directs schools to prohibit possession of any form of medical marijuana by students at any time on school property or during any school activities on school property.
 This exception shall be governed by Board policy relating to Controlled Substances/Paraphernalia. - 3.
-The Board prohibits possession, use, purchase or sale of tobacco and vaping products, including the product marketed as Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, by or to students at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; on property owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
+The Board prohibits possession, use, purchase or sale of tobacco and vaping products, including the product marketed as Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, by or to students at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; on property owned, leased or controlled by the school district; or property owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.

-C. USE/POSSESSION OF WEAPONS - CASD POLICY 218.1
+Use/Possession Of Weapons - CASD Policy 218.1

-Weapon - the term shall include but not be limited to any knife; straight razors and razor blades; cutting instrument; cutting tool; metal knuckles; nunchaku; firearm; shotgun; rifle; BB gun; ammunition, such as bullets; noxious, irritating or poisonous gases, including mace and pepper spray; poisons; explosive materials; bombs; missiles; chains; replica of a weapon; and any other tool, instrument or implement capable of inflicting serious bodily injury.
+Weapon - the term shall include but not be limited to any knife; straight razors and razor blades; cutting instrument; cutting tool; metal knuckles; nunchaku; firearm; shotgun; rifle; BB gun; ammunition, such as bullets; noxious, irritating or poisonous gasses, including mace and pepper spray; poisons; explosive materials; bombs; missiles; chains; replica of a weapon; and any other tool, instrument or implement capable of inflicting serious bodily injury.